 The legate, Pecchinolli tried to calm the raging monarch down by promising him: “…if it was desirable to hand (the Turk prince) over to somebody, it would be only Your Majesty, for the advantageous situation of Hungary and the leadership of the military actions would make Your Majesty the most capable person due to your military abilities and victories.”

 Later, Matthias seemed to have given up and accepted the Pope’s decision but some historians think he was secretly planning to kidnap the prince.
 He was more stubborn to give up so easily.

-Yet, Prince Dsem was never handed over to Matthias; he was poisoned in 1495 in France, five years later the death of the king who was similarly poisoned in Vienna.
+Yet, Prince Djem was never handed over to Matthias; he was poisoned in 1495 in France, and five years later the death of the king was similarly poisoned in Vienna.
 (Some Hungarian historians say King Matthias was not poisoned but I agree with those who say it otherwise.
 However, it is interesting, that the Turk envoy suggested King Matthias leave Vienna, claiming that he was being poisoned.)

-We would never know what would have happened if Matthias could have been joined by his Turk second-cousin because Matthias died on the very top of his power, a single step before launching his mighty war against the Turks he had always been getting prepared for.
+We would never know what would have happened if Matthias could have been joined by his Turk second-cousin because Matthias died at the very top of his power, a single step before launching his mighty war against the Turks he had always been getting prepared for.

 If you like my writings, please feel free to support me with a coffee here:

 This article contains Amazon ads.
 By purchasing through these links, you can help my work at no added cost to you.
 Below, you can find my books in various editions (color/black-and-white, paperback, hardcover, ebook, ) Thank you very much.